jonathanjmak/MedTech2017/README.md

 # MedTech2017

-Quantitative Infection analysis for renal dialysis and UTI patients.
+Quantitative infection analysis for renal dialysis and UTI patients.